 To comply with these rules, reporting agents have to regularly collect multi-format data from various sources, validate it for consistency and quality and submit it to their national competent authority (NCA).
 The reporting requirements are regularly improved and refined, resulting in the need to constantly follow regulatory updates and implement them within the reports.
-To address these demanding challenges, we developed ABACUS/Solvency II, an off-the-shelf standard reporting software for insurers and pension funds.
+To address these demanding challenges, we developed Abacus Insurance (previously known as ABACUS/Solvency II), an off-the-shelf standard reporting software for insurers and pension funds.

 Additionally, our product supports the latest ECB statistical reporting requirements (ECB add-ons) that are included within EIOPA’s xbrl taxonomies as well as national specific templates (NSTs) for Ireland and France.
 Thus, it allows for a consistent way of reporting across EIOPA’s, ECB’s and local regulations.

 Abacus Insurance can be flexibly used for smaller, medium-sized as well as for very large insurers, reinsurers and pension funds with complex and diverse IT landscapes.
 The solution supports reporting agents in integrating big volumes of data in various formats stemming from multiple functions and thus improving data quality and consistency.
 It offers diverse possibilities to analyze the stored data and can therefore also be used outside of regulatory and statistical reporting, for example, for management reporting.